netscaler/netscaler-k8s-ingress-controller/multicluster/README.md

     **Note:** GTP CRD should be applied across all clusters with the same configuration for the same domain.

     Following is an example for a global traffic policy configuration where traffic policy is specified as local first for the domain `app2.com`.
-When your application prefers services local to it, you can use this option.
+When your application prefers local services, you can use this option.
 The CIDR of the local cluster (cluster1) is specified using the `CIDR` field.
 The `weight` field is used to direct more client requests to any particular cluster than other clusters when the GSLB decision is taken by the Citrix ADC.
     The load balancing method is specified using the `secLbMethod` field as round robin.

     **Note:** You can specify the load balancing method for local first, canary, and failover deployments.